jquast/wcwidth/docs/intro.rst

 This library may be considered to presume the terminal is enabled for DEC Private Mode 2027 ("Grapheme Clustering") by default, which may require to be enabled by a TUI application but is often the default mode for those terminals that support it: Windows Terminal, WezTerm, ghostty, contour, and foot.
-This library does support any single legacy alternate "legacy width" measurement, but does provide Corrections_ for those terminals without grapheme support.
+This library does support any specific "legacy width" measurement, but does provide Corrections_ for those terminals without grapheme support.

-See Also:
+See also:

 - `Grapheme Clusters and Terminal Emulators`_
 - `terminal-unicode-core.tex`_
 - `State of Terminal Emulators in 2025`_
+- `Report of terminals supporting Graphemes (2027)`_

-The `jquast/ucs-detect`_ project publish the results of compliance to our standard for Wide character, Languages, grapheme clustering, complex or combining scripts, emojis, zero-width joiner, variations, and regional indicator (flags) as a `General Tabulated Summary`_ by terminal emulator software and version.
-The results of ucs-detect project create our correction tables.
+The `jquast/ucs-detect`_ project publishes automatic results of compliance to our standard for Wide character, Languages, grapheme clustering, complex or combining scripts, emojis, zero-width joiner, variations, and regional indicator (flags) as a `General Tabulated Summary`_ by terminal emulator software and version.
+The results of the ucs-detect project create our correction tables.

 ========
 Overview